Abraxos/fun-stuff/Cryptography_Project/README.md

 _by Eugene Kovalev_

+---

+_This is the project submission document, as submitted with this assignment with the exception of this statement in italics.
+It describes the requirements of the project as stated by the instructor and shows in detail how those requirements were met.
+The point of this project was to write an arbitrary precision integer library and then use said library to make a set of cryptographic primitives that can then be used to make a Pseudo-Random Generator that is secure if the Discrete Logs assumption is true.
+The project was intended to be done in either Java or C++, but I preferred to do it in C. The following is a detailed description of this project which includes examples of how it can be tested._

+---

 NOTE: This readme was written in markdown format.
 It can be read in a normal text editor, however, to view it in the most reader-friendly way please use a markdown reader application.
 If no such application is installed on your machine, please use the online markdown reader provided here: http://dillinger.io/ (simply paste this readme into the left panel of the site, and it will be rendered as markdown on the right).

 NOTE: This program, as well as all dependencies, was written, installed, and tested on Debian Jessie.
 Consequently this readme was written assuming the same operating system is used.
 I cannot guarantee the same instructions will work the same way on other systems.